usaid-cs/yesterday-i-learned/murica.md

 - [Waste Management](https://en.wikipedia.org/wiki/Waste_Management_%28corporation%29) is actually American.
 A company.
 A publicly-trading company.
 - Puerto Rico is the largest unincorporated territory of the United States.
 Puerto Ricans are US citizens, but are not normal voters.
 - The word "[Connecticut](https://en.wikipedia.org/wiki/Connecticut_River)" is a French corruption of the Mohegan word quinetucket, which means "beside the long, tidal river".
 The river flows both ways.
+- "Hick town" means "redneck town".
+Rednecks themselves all their towns hick towns.
+Example: _"Are y'all gay looking to see how long it takes to get beat up in a hick town?
+NASCAR sucks?'
+'Country and Western is rubbish?'
+Guess what, you're in a hick town man."_